- 10-MINUTE MANAGER: Shad Spencer Read More

-- EDITORIAL: Need for bail guides Read More
+- EDITORIAL: Mergers way to go for credit unions Read More

 Different year, same teams.
 Champions MIX 96.9 FM Dover Juniors and Fusionz Boutique Passage United are set for another showdown in the final of the fifth annual Inspire Sports/National Sports Council Under-13 Cricket Competition.
 The grand final is carded for next Monday at Dayrells Road.
 In the semi-finals yesterday, Dover Juniors comfortably defeated St Philip Juniors by 47 runs and three-time winners Passage United had an emphatic ten-wicket victory over Ellerton Juniors.
 At Passage Road, stroked-filled batting by Ajani Waterman, who made 63 not out, and Kilano Brathwaite, with an unbeaten 59, made light work of the target of 135.
 Waterman formalized the victory with a single to mid-wicket off the first ball of the 21st over as Passage United won with 14.5 overs left.
 Waterman faced 73 balls, striking 11 fours and a six, while Brathwaite who was first to fifty, hit seven fours in his run-a-ball knock.
 Earlier, opting to bat, Ellerton Juniors were limited to 134 for nine from their 35 overs.
 Lemar Springer’s 39-ball knock of 44, contained five fours and two sixes.
 Joshua Walcott made 29 including four fours.
 At Dover, all-rounder Treasure Griffith threatened to spoil Dover Juniors’ party before he was bowled by Najee Bishop in the 27th over for a well-played attacking 67.
 It came off 55 balls and was spiced with seven fours and a six over mid-wicket.
 St Philip Juniors lost their last five wickets for 15 runs in 3.3 overs and were dismissed for 147, chasing 195.
 Spinners Najee Bishop and Joshua Bishop claimed three wickets apiece.
 Dover Juniors had earlier reached 194 for nine from 35 overs.
 Camarie Boyce made an undefeated 34 and Kadeem Alleyne 33.
 Jadan Jones’ knock of 22 kept him as the tournament’s leading batsman with 376 runs.
 (EDH) Summarized scores: At Passage Road: Ellerton Juniors 134-9 in 35 overs (L. Springer 44, J. Walcott 29; E. Hoyte 2-12, M. Thornhill 2-28).
 Fusionz Boutique Passage United 135-0 in 20.1 overs (Ajani Waterman 63 n.o, Kilano Brathwaite 59 n.o).
 Passage United won by ten wickets.
 Player-of-the-Match: Ajani Waterman At Dover: MIX 96.9 FM Dover Juniors 194-9 in 35 overs (C. Boyce 34 n.o, K. Alleyne 33, O. Callender 26, J. Bishop 25, J. Jones 22, N. Young 13; D. Scott 3-12, S. Brathwaite 2-56).
 St Philip Juniors 147 in 28.3 overs (Treasure Griffith 67, D. Scott 13; N. Bishop 3-8, Joshua Bishop 3-29, Jaden Edmond 2-32).
 Dover Juniors won by 47 runs.
 Player of The Match: Camarie Boyce.